nevash-gobin/myAdvisorDev/README.md

 - Nevash Gobin
 - Akeel Henry

-The following members continued to work on the project:
+The following members worked on the previous version project:
 Alexis Pitypaul
 Shalana Seuraj

+The following members are part of the current development team:
+Quinn Mohammed
+Faith Shim
+Jarrod Moore

 The system would be designed using a PERN Stack architecture PostgreSQL